-Since first visiting Japan in the 90’s I have been told Hokkaido was the best riding so I decided it was about time I went for a look.
+Since first visiting Japan I have been told Hokkaido was the best riding so I decided it was about time I went for a look.

-Built originally to house families for a mine and then left to decay when the mine ran out of minerals.
-There are millions of abandoned buildings in Japan (literally over 8 million and growing due to falling population) and most are simply urban decay but this was really striking like the abandoned town on the mining island featured in a James Bond movie.
+Built originally to house families for a underground mine and then left to decay when the mine ran out of minerals.
+There are millions of abandoned buildings in Japan (literally over 8 million and growing due to falling population) and most are simply urban decay but this was really striking like the abandoned town on the mining island featured in that James Bond movie.

 You could still see there had been a small lake/pond in front of the buildings and they would have had a lovely view of the mountain but no doubt life would have been hard and the conditions harsh in winter.